JoeHetfield/aws-assignment/README.md

 ### Project Architecture

-- `app`

-  The folder where all the App program reside.
+- `app`: The folder where all the App program reside.
 Splited as these sub directories below:

-  - `actions`

-    All actions that interact with backend are located here, App-wide actions (e.g. expand or collapse the side navigation menu) also included.
+  - `actions`: All actions that interact with backend are located here, App-wide actions (e.g. expand or collapse the side navigation menu) also included.

-  - `assets`

-    Static resources are located here, such as images, favicon, font etc.
+  - `assets`: Static resources are located here, such as images, favicon, font etc.

-  - `compnents`

-    Common UI Components which used in this App globally.
+  - `compnents`: Common UI Components which used in this App globally.

-  - `config`

-    Global configurations affect that affect App behavior, such as backend url, app store url, brand name etc.
+  - `config`: Global configurations affect that affect App behavior, such as backend url, app store url, brand name etc.

-  - `hooks`

-    Customized common React hooks are placed here, extract from App logic.
+  - `hooks`: Customized common React hooks are placed here, extract from App logic.

-  - `i18n`

-    React-intl build target folder, generate final language bundle.
+  - `i18n`: React-intl build target folder, generate final language bundle.
 Not used in coding.

-  - `message`

-    Message definitions, splited by business module accordingly.
+  - `message`: Message definitions, splited by business module accordingly.
 Used by React-intl as language bundle sources.

   - `pages`

 - `templates`